Doranwen/ffnpagedown/README.md

 python3 ffnpagedown.py
 ```

 The script will ask you to input the number of pages for that fandom.
-Once you do that and hit enter, it will minimize the terminal window and begin hitting Page Down for you.
+Once you do that and hit enter, it will minimize the terminal window and begin hitting End for you.

-When it has finished, check that all pages have loaded by pressing PageDown manually until you see the bottom of the page.
+When it has finished, check that all pages have loaded by pressing End manually until you see the bottom of the page.

 # (Optional) Extract links
 1) Click on the Link Gopher button on the Firefox toolbar.